Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Introduction

-{\em Acknowledgments.} P. Aluffi is grateful to Caltech for hospitality while part of this work was carried out.
-L.~C. Mihalcea wishes to thank D. Anderson, A. Knutson, M. Shimozono, D. Orr and R.~ Rim{\'a}nyi for stimulating discussions; and further to A. Knutson for being a catalyst to this collaboration.
-C. Su wishes to thank his advisor A. Okounkov for encouragements and useful discussions.
-Part of this work was carried while at the $2015$ PCMI Summer session in Park City; L.~C.~Mihalcea and C. Su are both grateful for support and for providing an environment conducive to research.
+{\em Acknowledgments.} P.~Aluffi is grateful to Caltech for hospitality while part of this work was carried out.
+L.~C. Mihalcea wishes to thank D.~Anderson, A.~Knutson, S.~J.~Lee, M.~Shimozono, D.~Orr and R.~ Rim{\'a}nyi for stimulating discussions; and further A.~Knutson for being a catalyst to this collaboration.
+C.~Su wishes to thank his advisor A.~Okounkov for encouragements and useful discussions.
+Part of this work was carried while at the $2015$ PCMI Summer session in Park City; L.~C.~Mihalcea and C.~Su are both grateful for support and for providing an environment conducive to research.
+Finally, we are indebted to two anonymous referees, whose careful reading and many valuable suggestions helped us improve substantially the structure of this paper.